padmalcom/TweeFlyPro/README.md

 - Macros:
 	- setNextDay with hours as parameter
+	- When using addItem then show a text if wanted.
+	- Display boolean values as images.
+	- Place image first, in each table.

 - Example project
 	- Add "_" to all variables used by the scripts
 	- Add macros to each

+- Bugs:
+	- "This is worn" in wardrobe is broken.